LTstrange/satellite-simulator/ROADMAP.md

 - Enhance netcode robustness.
 (May be just use bevy remote protocol is better)

 Perfomance:
+- Cache data to mitigate speed differences between simulator and Python code. (may not be necessary due to "double-pass" connection sim mod)
 - Resolve performance issues caused by gizmos.
-- Cache data to mitigate speed differences between simulator and Python code. (may not be necessary due to "double-pass" connection sim mod)
+(Partialy fixed, waiting for component gizmo)